;

 Source of Truth

-One is the source of truth, whereas the other is the source of status or priority.
-Both communicate different things about the project.
+One is the source of truth, whereas the other is the source of status or priority. Ā Both convey different aspects of the project.Ā

-How long it’s gonna take, what resources we need and how well we will use them in order to deliver specific objectives.
+How long it’s gonna take, what resources we need, and how well we will use them to deliver specific objectives.
 Once our work is done, we can monitor our workload and ask for a new designer.
-We can inform our finance about the spending because we will understand how much time we have spent on a specific feature and how long it takes for us to deliver it.
-We can communicate to our development team what changes we are making in design to improve or reduce the functionalities to minimise the time and maximise the impact on a customer.
+We can inform our finance team about spending because we will understand how much time we have spent on a specific feature and how long it takes us to deliver it.
+We can communicate to our development team the design changes we are making to improve or reduce functionality, to minimise time and maximise impact on the customer.
 We can clearly reduce the product team communication to only what matters.
-Do you remember the Agile Manifesto – Individuals and interactions over processes and tools and working software over comprehensive documentation?
+Do you remember the Agile Manifesto – Individuals and interactions over processes and tools, and working software over comprehensive documentation?Ā

-That all can be achieved by using Jira and Confluence as a source of truth.
+All of that can be achieved by using Jira and Confluence as the source of truth.

 Happy scaling through design!